HbA1c Tests and T1D: The Good, The Bad and the Ugly

 All this is the direct byproduct of the DCCT and clinicians’ oversimplification of the value of lower A1c levels and the practice of prescribing higher doses of insulin than is actually needed.
 This puts T1Ds in a no-win situation: They suffer when their glucose levels are too high, but taking too much insulin causes weight gain and frequent hypoglycemia.
 Trying to find the Goldilox middle is riddled with risks.

 Clinicians face a daunting problem, to be sure.
 What T1Ds need to do is customize their insulin regimen on an individualized basis, but that’s very hard to do for reasons described in “Four Essential Diabetes Facts You Never Knew”: Creating a personalized T1D protocol requires knowing how to do it, which T1Ds can’t do unless they’ve done it.
 Doctor’s can’t do it for them because the metabolic system is too individualized—it can' only be refined by patients themselves.
-And that leads us to the really confounding problem with the A1c test that you keep wondering: What is an ideal A1c level that patients should aim for?

 …and the ugly

 When it comes to individualized T1D management, “What’s the ideal A1c level?” is the wrong question to ask.
 The A1c only measures one thing: Average glucose levels, and there are more variables needed to know whether you’re in good control.
 You want to avoid hypoglycemia, and minimize glycemic variability, both of which can be highly damaging to the human body, but cannot be revealed through A1c tests.
+And, above all, you don’t want to take excessive levels of insulin to manage glucose levels.

 Your daily average glucose levels (70-180 md/dL) should be at least 70% of the day.